XenizoGames/all-is-vanity-website-jekyll/README.md

 Freelancer Jekyll theme
 =========================

-Modified version of the [Freelancer bootstrap theme ](http://startbootstrap.com/templates/freelancer/)
+Modified version of the [Freelancer bootstrap theme ](http://startbootstrap.com/templates/freelancer/) for All Is Vanity: Chasing The Wind

 ## Demo
 View this jekyll theme in action [here](http://allisvanity.net)